HenryChang6/microcontroller_fitness_tracker/README.md

 - embedded_sys_integrate directory
     - `embedded_sys_integrate.ino` : integrate two sensors with ESP8266 and establish REST API for data transmission.
     - `data_transfer_script.py` : a python script that fetch the API every second and send data via UART to pic18f4520 by writing into serial port.
+- `oled controller` in pic18f project : To interact with OLED, we send a byte to it each time.
+Bytes transmission is based on I2C, and bytes are for commands or data.
+Thus, we send bytes for commands to it to set up OLED first, and then we start to send bytes for data.
+Finally , define bitmap and make sure it won’t overflow.

 ## Wire Connection Info